-Dr. James W. Hughes is University Professor and the former Dean of the Edward J. Bloustein School of Planning and Public Policy at Rutgers, The State University of New Jersey.
+Dr. James W. Hughes is University Professor and the former Dean (1995-2017) of the Edward J. Bloustein School of Planning and Public Policy at Rutgers, The State University of New Jersey.
 He is also the Director of the Rutgers Regional Report, which has produced over 40 major economic, demographic, and real estate studies on New Jersey and the broader metropolitan region during its 28-year tenure.

 He is a nationally-recognized academic expert on demographics, housing, and regional economics.
 He is author or co-author of 34 books and monographs and more than 150 articles.
-Among his books are New Brunswick, New Jersey: The Decline and Revitalization of Urban America (2016) and New Jersey’s Postsuburban Economy, published by the Rutgers University Press, and The Atlantic City Gamble, published by the Harvard University Press.
+Among his major jointly-authored books are New Brunswick, New Jersey: The Decline and Revitalization of Urban America and New Jersey’s Postsuburban Economy, both published by the Rutgers University Press, and The Atlantic City Gamble, published by the Harvard University Press.
 He current is writing a book on New Jersey’s demographics (to be published by the Rutgers University Press).
 He was also a contributing editor to the magazine American Demographics for 14 years.